1. Consumer Behavior Track

 For more details contact : Dr. Varsha Jain, Chair Person Committee (Professor, Marketing, MICA, India) mail id: [email protected]

-Each proposal will be reviewed by top scholars who are globally renowned in the marketing area.
-All sub- mitted proposals will receive constructive comments/suggestions from the review team.
+Top scholars who are globally renowned in the marketing area will review each proposal.
+All submitted proposals will receive constructive comments/suggestions from the review team.
 This call is open to research scholars, and/or faculty members (regardless of title or rank) at Indian educational institutions and universities.

-AIM, with a generous grant from the Sheth Foundation, hopes to fund up to six high-quality research proposals in 2018.
-The maximum funding for each selected proposal will be one lakh rupees (INR 100,000).
+AIM, with a generous grant from the Sheth Foundation, hopes to fund up to six high-quality research proposals in 2019.
+The maximum funding for each selected proposal will be one-lakh rupees (INR 100,000).
 The submitted proposals must meet global standards to be considered for funding.
 As such, authors must ensure that their research idea, method, analysis and writing are of high quality.
-Authors may submit only one research proposal (single- or multiple-authored) for the 2018 funding cycle.
-In exchange for funding and constructive feedback, the grant recipients will be required to acknowledge AIM-Sheth Foundation and submit a working paper of publishable quality.
+Authors may submit only one research proposal (single- or multiple-authored) for the 2019 funding cycle.
+In exchange for funding and constructive feedback, the grant recipients will be required to acknowledge the grant received from the AIM- Sheth Foundation and submit a working paper of publishable quality.

 Authors must submit research proposals in English and in the MS Word format.
 Grant recipients are expected to send a progress report every quarter until the research project is published.
-The time limit for get- ting the funded research published is three years.
+The time limit for getting the funded research published is three years.
 If the grant recipients are unable to publish the paper (or get the paper accepted for publication) within three years after receiving funding, they will not be eligible to submit another research proposal in subsequent funding cycles.
-The funds for selected proposals will be re- leased in phases: 25% upon proposal acceptance, with the remaining funds released on the basis of the recipients’ cashflow needs to cover research-related expenses (e.g., for databases, analysis software, field surveys or laboratory experiments).
+The funds for selected proposals will be released in phases: 25% upon proposal acceptance, with the remaining funds released based on the recipients’ needs to cover research-related expenses (e.g., for purchase of databases and analysis software, and conducting field surveys or laboratory experiments).

 Key Elements of the Proposal